Session & Workshop booking form

 How long are sessions?

-- If you see me weekly - I recommend 1 hour, some prefer 1.5 hours.
+- If you see me weekly - I recommend 1 hour - but some people prefer 1.5 hours.

 - If you see me fortnightly - I recommend a 1.5 hour session - but some people prefer (or can only afford) 1 hour.

-- For single or infrequent sessions - I recommend 1.5 hours - but some people prefer 1 hour.
+- For single standalone sessions - I recommend 1.5 hours - but some people prefer 1 hour.

 How do I know which therapy to choose?